CSC207-2023Y-UofT/course-project-hrmanagement/README.md

 ![Invalid hours gui](./images/invalid_hours_gui.png)

 This combination of functionalities allows users to efficiently manage payroll calculations for employees and managers, backed by accurate data and an intuitive interface.

-The Payroll Feature has a variety of functionalities and database options, which collectively result in a robust and user-friendly payroll management solution.

 ### Schedule Feature